Navya-tayi/Coding-a-Discord-Chat-Bot-That-Talks-Like-Your-Favorite-Character/README.md

 5. Use uptime robot to use the bot indefinitely --> https://uptimerobot.com/

-(The no. of epochs of tony stark’s model has been set to 4 and I’ve used dialoGPT-small whereas The no. of epochs of chandler’s  and rachel’s models  has been set to 10 and I’ve used dialoGPT-medium so these chat bots are much better that tony stark’s chat bot in this case.)
+(The no. of epochs of tony stark’s model has been set to 4 and I’ve used dialoGPT-small whereas The no. of epochs of chandler’s  and rachel’s models  has been set to 10 (when doing this set the batch size to 2!) and I’ve used dialoGPT-medium so these chat bots are much better that tony stark’s chat bot in this case.)